Skip to main content

 The 5-4-3-2-1 technique works in 2-3 minutes.
 Box breathing can ground you in 10 breaths.

-Can I use patches at work?
+Can I wear patches at work?

 What if I get emotional in front of colleagues?